ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     * `filaments` is the name of our variable defining which objects are the filaments in our scene.

     * `FindObjectByName` is a CORE function to find objects you wish to reference.
-Very hande if they are nested deep within many groups and folders.
+Very handy if they are nested deep within many groups and folders.
 We could have defined filaments as

         ```lua
         local lightBulbFolder = script.parent.parent:GetChildren()[1]